 His cave today is a major attraction in Cheung Chau.
 So, don’t be surprised if there is a line to get into it.

-After visiting the Cheung Po Tsai Cave walk a little further to visit the Reclining Rock.
-You can also combine the Sai Wan Tin Hau Temple in this visit as it’s located a few minutes walking from the cave.
+After visiting the Cheung Po Tsai Cave walk further along the coast to visit the Reclining Rock.

 The narrow alleys of Cheung Chau are home to numerous boutique shops selling all types of curios and knick-knacks.
 Step inside these old houses that have now been converted into quaint artsy galleries and shops.